-In 2019, the clearinghouse issued eight Endangered Missing Child Alerts involving 10 children.
-Nine were recovered safe, and one child was found deceased.
+In 2020, the clearinghouse issued 10 Endangered Missing Child Alerts involving one child each.
+Eight children were recovered safe, and two were found deceased.
+In both cases where the child was not recovered safely, the cause of death was accidental drowning.